loncho95/Non_voters_USA/README.md

 - Finally, understanding the behavior and opinions of US citizens is important for promoting democratic values and principles.
 In a democracy, it is essential that citizens are informed, engaged, and included in the political process.
 By analyzing their behavior and opinions, we can identify areas where there may be a lack of understanding, engagement and/or inclusion, and develop strategies to better promote greater participation and civic engagement.
 Overall, analyzing the behavior and opinions of US citizens leading up to the elections is an important and timely topic that has significant implications for the country and the world at large.

-### Why did we choose this topic?
+### Personal reasons why we chose this topic:

-Given that the next US and Mexico presidential elections are fast approaching, we know that democracy, political behavior, and opinions are not just a hot topic, but the key to understand the possible effects the elections might have on society in the coming years.
+We are data analysts who have training either in social science or economics.
+Our background conects us in one way or another to politics.
+Additionally, given that the next US and Mexico presidential elections are fast approaching, we know that democracy, political behavior, and opinions are not just a hot topic, but the key to understand the possible effects the elections might have on society in the coming years.

 ### Our project's rationale: